Early modern glass in England: Sir Robert Mansell

 Before 1616, Sir Robert Mansell bought out the patent and company started by Zouche.
 He began many ventures and set up a successful glasshouse near a coal source in the attempts to save money and to more easily meet the demands of London.
 His crystallo furnace at Broad Street, London, had fared successfully.
 Some of his earlier attempts to set up new a furnace to produce glass for the growing needs of London failed, as transportation costs proved to be too high.
 Yet the furnace Mansell set up at Newcastle was successful.

-Another winged furnace was set up at Kimmeridge using local sources of oil shale as fuel.
+Patents in 1614 favoured the use of Scottish coal.
+A winged furnace was set up at Kimmeridge using local sources of oil shale as fuel.
 Unlike other wing furnaces, the one at this site had deep flues and a centrally located hearth, illustrating the adaptation to a new fuel source.
 This furnace was demolished in 1623 as being in violation of Mansell’s monopoly.